 In Part 1, Fanny Talmer, a young unmarried woman from a Buckinghamshire hamlet, gave birth to two boys in Amersham workhouse — Richard in 1845 and Henry in 1850.
 Tragically, Henry died at nine weeks of age, and following an inquest, Fanny was charged with his murder.
 After several harrowing weeks in Aylesbury Gaol, and a trial at the Assizes, she was acquitted, and returned to the workhouse.
 Fanny and Richard were both recorded there just two weeks later in the 1851 census.
 It’s possible that Richard had not lived outside of the workhouse since his birth.
 In 1855, Fanny’s luck changed, when she married a local labourer.
 However, after only three years of marriage, she died of tuberculosis.
 Although Richard’s step-father was still alive in 1861, Richard was once again (or still?) in Amersham workhouse when the 1861 census was taken.
 Effectively an orphan, he seems to have been all alone in the world.

-Part 1: Richard Talmer
+Part II: Richard Talmer

 When the 1861 Enumeration Book was filled out for Amersham Union Workhouse, there were nearly 200 paupers housed there, along with the workhouse master and matron (husband and wife), nurse, porter, and schoolmaster.
 Richard, aged 15, was a scholar, as were 61 other girls and boys aged 3-15 (the only exceptions in this age range being a 4-year-old whose place of birth was unknown (perhaps she had learning difficulties?), and a 15-year-old girl who was a domestic servant).
 The Poor Law Act of 1834 had many flaws, but it did require unions to hire a schoolmaster or schoolmistress, and to provide workhouse children with 3 hours of schooling per day.1 Richard was, in some ways, lucky to receive an education at this age, as few children attended school after 12, and nearly half of primary age children in England and Wales in this period still had no access to education at all.2 The workhouse schoolmaster was not much older than Richard — the 20-year-old son of a Sussex schoolmaster.
-(Later in his career he worked as a Relieving Officer, so I like to think that he was sympathetic to the difficult circumstances that brought people to the workhouse.)
+(Later in his career he worked as a Relieving Officer, so I like to think that he was sympathetic to the difficult circumstances that forced people to seek poor law relief).
 The rest of the day, Richard, on the cusp of adulthood, probably would have been put to work doing manual labour, though he may also have been trained in industrial work, in preparation for life outside the workhouse.

 Unfortunately, the next record I have of Richard isn’t a workhouse discharge, apprenticeship, employment record, or even a marriage.
 Instead, on 20 July 1867, Richard’s name appeared in the papers, publicly accused of a shocking and serious crime.